privatenumber/deps/README.md

   $ . deps-stop
   ```

+## 💁‍♂️ FAQ

-## 🤔 How does it work?
+#### How does it work?
-`deps` sets an environment variable to tap into [V8's code coverage](https://nodejs.org/api/cli.html#cli_node_v8_coverage_dir) feature.
-By analyzing the genereated coverage reports, `deps` is able to determine exactly which dependency files were used when running a script.
+`deps` detects which modules are loaded by using [V8's code coverage](https://nodejs.org/api/cli.html#cli_node_v8_coverage_dir) feature, so it's very accurate.
+However, it doesn't detect file-system reads, as they are simply read as text rather than actually being parsed and executed.
+That means it can't detect what files are statically analyzed by bundlers (eg. Webpack, Rollup, etc.).
+I am considering supporting FS reads in the future.

+#### How does it compare to `depcheck`?
+[`depcheck`](https://github.com/depcheck/depcheck) statically analyzes your project to see which dependencies are imported, avoiding the need to execute code.
+In contrast, `deps` executes code to analyze which dependencies were loaded during run-time.
+They work in completely different ways, but a major drawback for me is that `depcheck` requires a ["special"](https://github.com/depcheck/depcheck#special) for supporting whether a module was loaded via dev-tools.

 ## 💼 License
 MIT